 “I genuinely believe failure is a gift.
 A gift that you give to yourself to learn, to grow, to have the chance to improve.
 And since I started my journey with Twill, this statement followed my steps.
 From my own little world, I am happy to share a few of my most important learnings from the community that represents Twill.

 “I’ve learned to be vulnerable, to overcome my fear of being unguarded, of showing my sensibilities.
 The dynamics that people create in Twill showed me that being vulnerable does not make me weak – it only makes me wiser and stronger.
-Vulnerability gives opportunity to people to connect beyond what we express externally.
+Vulnerability gives an opportunity to people to connect beyond what we express externally.

 “I found the reinforcement of my belief that before or after our titles, we are humans, this is our first and most important role.
 Deep down, we are all aware of this aspect.
 However, I have always felt that due to our everyday pursuits, often these details are somehow forgotten.
 In Twill, I feel I have been brought back to the root values of genuine humanity – that is how we truly link with each other and this is what makes a business work.